dukeluo/eslint-plugin-check-file/docs/rules/filename-blocklist.md

 ## Rule Details

 This rule aims to maintain a consistent naming scheme.
+This rule uses the glob match syntax to declare blocklisted and preferred filename patterns.

 If the rule had been set as follows:
 ```js